nawabahmadreshi/documentation/recipes/analytics_appboy.md

 Grab a Branch link from your dashboard, paste it in mobile safari, and hit go.
 Once the click is registered, run (Command+R) your application.
 This will allow Branch's SDK to match the "link-click" from earlier and confirm a Branch install just occurred (instead of another type of install).

 Navigate back to the *Webhooks* section of our dashboard, and click your Appboy webhook you're testing.
 If it worked, you'll notice a successful webhook sent, with a response code of `200`.

+Appboy's dashboard will indicate a Branch install hit their servers with a green button and a timestamp of the last successful install.